Faculty and Staff:

 Mrs. Samuel is a long time member of the PHA family, having sent all three of her children to our school.
 She holds a degree from California State University Northridge, and has 19 years of experience teaching in Early Childhood at a number of Jewish Day Schools.

 Ms. Mony, a native of Arizona and a beloved member of the PHA staff, graduated Summa Cum Laude from Grand Canyon University with a degree in Early Childhood education.
 This will be her fourth year teaching the Four-Year-Old Class at our school.

-Mrs. Sonya Meirov– Pre-Kindergarten Aide
+Mrs. Esther Meirov– Pre-Kindergarten Aide